15 Top-Rated Attractions & Things to Do in Boca Raton, FL

 - Boca Raton Marriott at Boca Center is another 4-star luxury choice in a more affordable price bracket.
 It recently underwent a multi-million-dollar overhaul and has some nice perks for parents, like kids stay free.
 The resort offers a mix of rooms and suites with high-end bedding and marble bathrooms.
 Amenities include a restaurant, swimming pool, and a fitness center.

-- Hampton by Hilton Boca Raton is a top mid-range choice.
+- Hampton Inn Boca Raton is a top mid-range choice.
 The hotel features spacious rooms and suites, including options for families traveling with kids.
 The hotel also offers perks like free breakfast, parking, and Wi-Fi.There is a Mediterranean-style swimming pool on-site, as well as squash courts, and massage services can be arranged.
 The location in the Lifetime Athletic Plaza is convenient, especially if you are visiting Boca Raton to play golf.

 - Wyndham Boca Raton is another solid mid-range choice.
 It caters to business and leisure travelers, and offers spacious rooms and suites that are modern and comfortable.
 The hotel offers a number of amenities, including two restaurants.
 Farmer's Table focuses on healthy dishes, while RED is an award-winning steakhouse.
 There is also a swimming pool set in a tropical garden area, a fitness center that offers yoga classes, and conference facilities on-site.

 - Also check out Hyatt Place Boca Raton/Downtown for a laid-back but clean and comfortable sleep.
 The hotel is located right downtown and about one-mile from the beachfront.
 It is a pet-friendly hotel and features perks like free breakfast and Wi-Fi.
 There is also a swimming pool and fitness center on-site.